 Battle of Agincourt Facts

 There are some very interesting facts about the Battle of Agincourt available to modern historians.
-The most striking fact is that the importance of longbow manifested itself during the battle.
+The most striking fact is that the importance of how the longbow manifested itself during the battle.

 Battle of Agincourt Speech